 There are several types of programs dedicated to ending homelessness in Wisconsin.
-Providers were asked to rank program types in the DOH online public survey.
+Providers were asked to rank program types in the DEHCR online public survey.
 The results are shown below, from highest priority to lowest priority.

-- 1. Provide rapid re-housing assistance to those experiencing homelessness - Provide short term rental assistance to those at risk of homelessness - 3.
-Provide transitional housing and services - 4.
-Provide funding for emergency shelters - 5.
-Expand permanent supportive housing - 6.
+- 1. Provide rapid re-housing assistance to those experiencing homelessness - 1.
+Provide short term rental assistance to those at risk of homelessness - 1.
+Provide transitional housing and services - 1.
+Provide funding for emergency shelters - 1.
+Expand permanent supportive housing - 1.
 Provide street outreach

 Emergency shelters provide physical shelter to homeless individuals and may consist of brick and mortar shelters, temporary shelters, or motel voucher programs.
 Many different types of shelters exist, from family shelters, to single men's shelters.
 Shelters differ widely in the amount of services offered, with some providing case management and supportive services aimed at getting homeless households housed, and others only providing a bed and a meal.
 Motel vouchers are used when shelters are full, or in communities that lack a fixed shelter.
 Shelters are often the first physical point of entry into the homeless service system.
-In the past 5 years make contact and build relationships with homeless persons on the street.
-These programs help unsheltered homeless persons connect to resources and enter safe and appropriate shelter and housing.
+In the past 5 years

 Safe Havens provide temporary shelter and services to clients with active mental illness.
 Participants typically come from the streets and represent the most hard to reach population.
 There are four safe havens in Wisconsin, located in Dane, Waukesha, and Milwaukee counties.
-Street outreach programs